SantaKrauze/i3configs/README.md

 The OS is stable and it doesnt look half bad IMO.
 It has vim configured with clang_complete, texmaker and SciDAVis.
 It uses XDM and stock i3 for max screen real estate.
 The font is IBMPlexMono

 All you need to do is clone the repo to the home directory, give the setup.sh permits to execute with /sudo chmod +x setup.sh and execute the file with sudo privilages.

+TO DO:
+-scrot needs libgiblib
+-feh needs xdisplay